JoKra1/papss/README.md

 remotes::install_github("JoKra1/papss",build_vignettes = T)
 ```

-Note that building the vignette might take some time, since the solver is used on artificial data generated
-for 15 subjects.
-Thus, if you just want the code examples and are fine with reading the vignette in raw mark-down you might want to look at them in the /vignettes folder instead of building them when installing the package.
-Once the installation has been completed, you can inspect the vignette using one of the following commands:
+Once the installation has been completed, you can inspect the vignettes using one of the following commands:

 ```
-browseVignettes() # Search for 'papss' vignette("artificial_data_analysis", package="papss") # Browse vignette directly
+browseVignettes() # Search for 'papss' vignette("artificial_data_analysis", package="papss") # Browse introduction vignette directly
 ```

+There are two vignettes included at the moment.
+The *artificial_data_analysis* vignette is an introduction to how the
+package can be used in practice.
+The *convergence_analysis* vignette shows how reliable the algorithm recovers a given solution from
+different starting points.

 ## ToDo:
-- Add CV score optimization?
+- Add CV score optimization for lambda?
 - Implement difference penalty (Eilers & Marx, 1996; Wood, 2017)

 ## References: